 All of this suggests that the only rational response is a massive, unprecedented emergency mobilization from the Australian government and its population as well as other nations and international organizations such as the United Nations.
 The required massive effort will apply both moral and financial means to mobilize people and resources to preserve a habitable world.

 There is and will be no fixed amount of government-supplied financial resources in the effort to rescue our human species from its likely self-destruction.
 The Australian government can create and destroy dollars as dictated by its fiscal policy the product of a political struggle between a number of competing ethical goals, fiscal philosophies, and interest groups.
 The Australian economy is robust and generally stable, however, the common wealth government investment in people, goods and services is likely to need to be doubled to wage an effective war on climate change in our nation.

 To build a net-zero carbon emitting and climate resilient basis for civilization is warranted and necessitated by the dire geophysical situation we have created for ourselves.
-Thus, in this twenty year emergency period, we will be functioning similarly as a wartime economy.
+Thus, in this ten year emergency period, we will be functioning similarly as a wartime economy.
 Therefore, government payments will make up perhaps one third to one half of all economic demand.